Americanization in election campaign communication: The modernization point of view

 In addition to the two different uses of the term modernization relating to Americanization, some studies use modernization as a synonym for Americanization.

 Examples: Americanization in Europe and beyond

 Characteristics of Americanization in election campaign communication can be found in different countries all over the world.
 Nevertheless most research concentrates on Europe when analyzing this phenomenon.

 Germany

 In Germany the “shopping model” of Americanization can be found, as German campaign managers get in contact with their colleagues from the United States, observe their campaign practices and adapt some strategies, but not without giving them a local, national spin.
-Nevertheless, a study of the election of 1990 shows that despite of the highly personalized election, the voters did not “fixate on candidate instead of on issues.”
+Nevertheless, a study of the election of 1990 shows that despite the highly personalized election, the voters did not “fixate on candidate instead of on issues.”
 This shows that country-specific contexts of the political systems, such as the party-oriented election system in Germany, are relevant for changes in campaigning as well.